 Venice, Italy, is without a doubt one of the most unique cities in the world.
 This floating city made up of 118 islands and over 400 bridges, has been inhabited as far back as the 10th century and is now listed as a UNESCO World Heritage Site.
 Italy is already a dream with its warm people, romance language, some of the most beloved dishes in the world and Roman history, but what makes this iconic Italian city so extraordinary is that there are absolutely no road vehicles operating within the city; the only method of transport is by foot or via the complex canal system.
 Even the emergency services operate on the canals of Venice!

-Venice is definitely a city that you must get lost in, which is fortunate, because thanks to its ancient network of canals and bridges, it's easy to do so.
-Virtually every corner of this fairytale city is photogenic, so you won't have a problem getting beautiful photos by simply wandering around.
-In fact, I have heard many people say it's impossible to get a bad photo in Venice, but just in case you want a few pointers for some extra special spots around the city, read on for 10 of the best places to get photos in Venice.
+Venice is definitely a city that you must get lost in, which is fortunate, because thanks to its ancient network of canals and bridges, it’s easy to do so.
+Virtually every corner of this fairytale city is photogenic, so you won’t have a problem getting beautiful photos by simply wandering around.
+In fact, I have heard many people say it’s impossible to get a bad photo in Venice, but just in case you want a few pointers for some extra special spots around the city, read on for 10 of the best photo locations for Instagram in Venice, Italy.

 1. Bridge of Sighs

 Legend has it that the Bridge of Sighs gained its name because it was the sound that came from the criminals walking across it who were heading to prison.
 The small windows supposedly offered them their last glimpse of Venice before being locked up.